- Search The Registry

 King Leopold II

 Born Leopold Ludwig Philipp Maria Viktor in Brussels as the second but eldest surviving son of Leopold I and Louise of Orléans, he succeeded his father to the Belgian throne in 1865 and reigned for 44 years until his death, the longest reign of any Belgian monarch.
-He and, through his own efforts, the owner and absolute ruler of the Congo Free State from 1885 to 1908.
+He and, through his own efforts, were the owner and absolute ruler of the Congo Free State from 1885 to 1908.
 The Congo Free State was a private project undertaken on his own behalf.
 He hired Henry Morton Stanley to help him lay claim to the Congo, the present-day Democratic Republic of the Congo.

-At the Berlin Conference of 1884–1885, the colonial nations of Europe authorized his claim by committing the Congo Free State to improving the lives of the native inhabitants.
+At the Berlin Conference of 1884–1885, the colonial nations of Europe authorized his claim by committing the Congo Free State to improve the lives of the native inhabitants.
 Leopold ignored these conditions and ran the Congo using the mercenary Force Publique for his personal gain.
 He extracted a fortune from the territory, initially by the collection of ivory, and after a rise in the price of natural rubber in the 1890s, by forced labor from the native population to harvest and process rubber.

 Leopold's administration of the Congo was characterized by atrocities, including torture and murder, resulting from notorious systematic brutality.
 The hands of men, women, and children were amputated when the quota of rubber was not met.
 Millions of the Congolese people died: modern estimates range from 1 million to 15 million deaths, with a consensus growing around 10 million.